 Your study programme

-In addition to your full-time course every student has an individual study programme which ensures that you develop the right skills and experience to progress onto either higher education or gain employment.
-What’s included in your individual study programme will vary depending on what you have already achieved and your career aspirations.
+In addition to your full-time course, every student has an individual study programme which ensures that you develop the right skills and experience to progress onto either higher education or gain employment.
+What is included in your individual study programme will vary depending on what you have already achieved and your career aspirations.